ptmorris1/RPCS3-ISOLauncher-Launchbox/README.md

 ## Install

 1. Copy RPCS3-ISO-LaunchBox.ps1 script to same folder as the RPCS3.exe.
-Or change $RPCS3path variable to direct path.
+- IF NEEDED, change $RPCS3path variable inside ps1 script to direct path.

         $RPCS3path = "$PSScriptRoot\rpcs3.exe"  # this is default and loads rpcs3.exe from same folder as script, no change needed.